-Why Millions of Americans Took Investing Into Their Own Hands
+America’s Investing Boom Goes Far Beyond Reddit Bros

 Carlson, the wealth manager, for his part, guessed that the solid majority of new money coming in from the investing boom is still going into relatively safe investments: stable stocks, 401(k)s, mutual funds, index funds, and broad exchange-traded funds known as ETFs.
 “Are there some who are YOLOing?
 Sure,” he said.
 “But it’s probably not a large percentage.”

 No matter their profiles, in the end, people have to earn enough to save in order for them to invest.
-This trading boom among the masses—for all of its pizazz—has clear limits given that, in 2019, roughly 44 percent of workers were employed in low-wage jobs that pay median annual wages of $18,000.
+This trading boom among the masses—for all of its pizzazz—has clear limits given that, in 2019, roughly 44 percent of workers were employed in low-wage jobs that pay median annual wages of $18,000.
 Maybe there’d be fewer big bets taken in America’s hustle economy if more people were financially secure in the first place.
 As Maxine Waters, the chair of the House Committee on Financial Services, said during a congressional hearing about the Robinhood saga, “Many Americans feel that the system is stacked against them and, no matter what, Wall Street always wins.”

 Populist investors taking on another hedge fund, Reddit making moves to ban the foulest language of some traders on its platform, or Congress adopting an Elizabeth Warren–style revamp that seeks a more carefully democratized investing world would likely be welcomed by different constituencies.
 But none of it would address that underlying corrosion of social mobility that so many Americans feel.
 Changing that reality probably requires a fresh set of cultural modifications around sharing, class, clout, race, and whether anyone deserves low wages—something that, at least for now, is still achingly out of reach.